Leander-s/drone/README.txt

 Both pico seem to be stuck on read to make this happen.
 Need to sync better somehow.

 TODO:
+need to make Quaternion/vector math more universally accessible and link it to some other projects that need it.

 we need 4 floats sent over radio.
 Buffer is 32 bytes max. maybe f16 is enough but not defined in c. make FloatBytes something other than a union.
 Union is too breakable.